15-29 Coomoora Road, Springvale South

 According to the Greater Dandenong Housing Strategy 2014-2024, the local population is expected to rise to 179,000 in 2024.
-New homes need to be built to keep up with growth.
+Our new homes in Springvale South will help cater for this growth and ensure growing families can stay close together.

 In Springvale South, the strategy outlines the need for housing that enables residents to access affordable, sustainable and well-designed housing.

 On the former Keysborough College site, Development Victoria will increase housing supply and diversity by offering a range of affordable housing options targeted to a broad range of people including first home buyers, growing families and those in need of assistance to access the housing market.

 Development Victoria is committed to delivering sufficient housing to address demand, while responding to the local environment and neighbourhood character.